robotix/2020.robotix.in/_events/bombdisposal.markdown

 * The robot has to start from the **Safe Zone,** which will be marked in green in the arena.

 * The bot has to go and complete the tasks as specified above.
 Any discrepancies will be handled by Team ROBOTIX and their decision will be final and binding.

-* The Bomb must be placed in the safe zone.
-If it falls out of the safe zone while placing, it will be considered as a drop.
-Sliding the bomb on the platform is allowed but if the bomb falls while picking or placing, it will incur negative points.

 * Time will be kept by Team ROBOTIX and their decision will be final and binding.